Russia expels European diplomats over Navalny protests | DW | 05.02.2021

 "The decision should be reconsidered," the spokesman said.

+She said that the Nordstrom 2 pipeline will remain unaffected, but that Germany would continue to pursue sanctions against individuals in Russia.

+It was "strategic" and a "diplomatic task" to remain in conversation with Russia despite "deep differences" because "we are neighbors," Merkel added.

-Sweden on Friday rejected Russia's claims as "completely unfounded", saying its foreign minstry "reserves the right to an appropriate response".
+Sweden rejected Russia's claims as "completely unfounded", saying its foreign minstry "reserves the right to an appropriate response."

 Poland summoned the Russian ambassador after one of its diplomats was told to leave St. Petersburg.